Best Podcast Equipment in 2026: Beginner to Pro Setups

 What equipment do I need to start a podcast?

 At minimum: a dynamic mic (USB or XLR), closed-back headphones, and recording software.
-Treating your room and monitoring live dramatically improve results.

 USB vs XLR—what’s better?

 USB is simplest for beginners.
-XLR with a quality interface delivers cleaner preamps, more control, and an easier upgrade path.
+XLR with a quality interface usually delivers cleaner preamps, more control, and an easier upgrade path.

 Do I need a mixer?